cuthbertLab/music21/buildDoc/rst/moduleNote.rst

     nice debugging info tool -- returns information about a note E- E 4 flat 16th 0.166666666667 & is a tuplet (in fact STOPS the tuplet)

-    .. method:: isChord()

-    bool(x) -> bool Returns True when the argument x is true, False otherwise.
-The builtins True and False are the only two instances of the class bool.
-The class bool is a subclass of the class int, and cannot be subclassed.

     .. method:: splitAtDurations()

     Takes a Note and returns a list of notes with only a single duration.Duration each.